ryubee1980/MyPMF.jl/README.md

 # MyPMF
 Package for calculating potential of mean force (PMF) from data of steered molecular dynamics simulation.
+This code implements the method proposed in

+G. Hummer and A. Szabo, Proc.
+Nat.
+Acad.
+Sci.
+98, 3658 (2001).

+The authors' approach is based on the Jarzynski equality:

+C. Jarzynski, Phys.
+Rev. Lett.
+78, 2690 (1997).

 Copyright (c) 2021 Ryuichi Okamoto <<ryubee@gmail.com>>
 License: https://opensource.org/licenses/MIT